Skip to main content

 Deployment Limitations

-• File size: Up to 50TB is supported for a single file
+• File Size: Maximum supported size for a single file is 50TB

-• Network optimization: If encountering frequent file upload errors { message: 'socket hang up', code: 'ECONNRESET' }, first perform:
+• Network Optimization: If you encounter errors during large-scale file uploads with the error { message: 'socket hang up', code: 'ECONNRESET' }, please first execute:

 export COS_SDK_KEEPALIVE=false